rafed/devra/content/sections/Kubernetes Minified & Simplified/1. Kubernetes basics/index.md

 1. Hosts the control pane.
 This is where the Kubernetes magic happens.
 1. It coordinates/manages nodes and pods in the cluster

-In a managed kubernetes cluster (GKE, AKS, EKS) the master node is not visible among the service nodes.
+In a managed Kubernetes cluster (GKE, AKS, EKS) the master node is not visible among the service nodes.
 It can be only accessed via the Kubernetes API only.

 ##### Worker Node
 1. A Kubernetes cluster consists of a set of worker machines, called **nodes**
 1. Every cluster has **at least one worker node**
 1. The worker node(s) host the **Pods** that are the components of the application

-#### How Kubernetes works?
+#### How Kubernetes work?

 The overall desired state of a cluster is defined in a **yaml file**.
 Then, Kubectl is used to post that yaml file to the cluster.
 This in turn kicks work pane nodes into action.
-Control panes constantly checks whether the current state is in the desired state.
+Control panes constantly check whether the current state is in the desired state.
 When a mismatch is found from the current state with the desired state, the current state is updated.

 #### Kubernetes Objects

-The following are some kubernetes objects.
+The following are some Kubernetes objects.

 1. A **Pod** is a wrapper for containers.
-Although Kubernetes mainly runs containers, pods the atomic units in a K8s cluster.
+Although Kubernetes mainly runs containers, pods are the atomic units in a K8s cluster.
 1. Pods are wrapped in a high level object called **Deployments**.
 This helps to-
     - make them _scalable_
     - make easier _rolling updates_
     - apply _rollbacks_
 1. A **Daemonset** ensures that all (or some) Nodes run a copy of a Pod.
 As nodes are added to the cluster, Pods are added to them.
 1. A **Volume** is a directory that contains data accessible to containers in a given Pod.
-Volumes make data in stored by containers persistent.
+Volumes make data stored by containers persistent.
-1. A **Service** exposes an interface to a group of pods which perform the same function
+1. A **Service** exposes an interface to a group of pods that perform the same function
 1. A **Secret** is an object that contains a small amount of sensitive data such as a password, a token, or a key
 1. **Namespaces** are a way to organize clusters into virtual sub-clusters